Your Directors present their Thirty Seventh Annual Report together with the Audited Financial Statements for the Financial Year ended March 31,2025.

 5. GOING CONCERN

-During the last few years, the Company has incurred cash losses, resulting in erosion of its entire net worth.
+The net-worth of the Company has got eroded during the last few years.
 The Companys current liabilities are higher than its current assets.
-While the petition filed by one of the lenders before NCLT got dismissed vide its order dated November 18, 2022, the said matter is pending before the NCLAT, on appeal by the said lender.
-Accordingly, the Management is of the view that based on directions of lenders / NCLAT it would be in a position to revive the Company and continue its operations and hence, continues to prepare its Financial Statements on a going concern basis.
+However, for the reasons stated above under the head "Operations", the Management is of the view that it would be in a position to revive the Company and continue its operations.
+Hence, it continues to prepare its Financial Statements on a going concern basis.

 6. DIVIDEND

-In view of the accumulated losses in the last few years and the dividend restrictions imposed by the lenders, your Directors express their inability to recommend any dividend on the paid up Equity and Preference Share Capital of the Company for the financial year ended March 31, 2023.
+In view of the accumulated losses and the dividend restrictions imposed by the lenders, your Directors express their inability to recommend any dividend on the paid up Equity and Preference Share Capital of the Company for the financial year ended March 31,2025.

 (i) Equity: